iloveicedgreentea/GoWatchIt/readme.md

         "ownernamefilter": "plex_owner_name to filter events on",
         // filter based on device uuid so only the client you want triggers things, or leave blank
         // must be uuid. easy way to get it is playing anything and searching logs for 'got a request from uuid:'
+        // or check the devices
         "deviceuuidfilter": "",
         "url": "http://xyz",
         "port": "32400",
         // if you enable trailers before movies, it can process it like turn off lights. no beq "enabletrailersupport": true || false,
-        // get this from "http://(player ip):32500/resources". check readme
+        // optional if not using hdmi sync get this from "http://(player ip):32500/resources".
+Required for pausing/playing plex . check readme
         "playermachineidentifier": "uuid",
         "playerip": "xxx.xxx.xxx.xxx"
     },